Source : The Red Pen, https://theredpen.in/

 5. Safe, welcoming environment

-The country also welcomes incoming students with its picturesque geography and a wild landscape that stretches from the coastline of British Columbia to the Rocky Mountains of Alberta.
+The country/region also welcomes incoming students with its picturesque geography and a wild landscape that stretches from the coastline of British Columbia to the Rocky Mountains of Alberta.

 6. Vocational training opportunities